30 September 20193 ways you can stop emotional eating today

 - Delay yourself from eating for 10-15 minutes

-- Distract yourself by doing something that keeps your attention
+- Distract yourself by doing something that holds your attention

-- Then, Decide do you still feel hungry?
+- Then, Decide if you are still hungry

 Step 2: Analyze your eating patterns.